daniel632/decisions/README.md

 ## Description:

 The world is at war.
-You home is now a settlement for remnants of what was once a peaceful society.
+Your home is now a settlement for remnants of what was once a peaceful society.

 Survive for as long as you can and try to maximise the number of people you save.
 Who knows, help may just arrive one day...